JetBrains/teamcity-documentation/topics/net.md

 <td>

-Defines the value of the `$(VersionSuffix)` property in the project.
+The value of the `$(VersionSuffix)` property in the project.
 Parameter references are supported.

 </td>